syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 {% highlight c# tabtitle="Xamarin" %}

-//"App" is the class of Portable project.
+//The "App" is the class of the Portable project.
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
 //Open a PowerPoint presentation. using (IPresentation pptxDoc = Presentation.Open(assembly.GetManifestResourceStream("GettingStarted.Assets.Sample.pptx"))) {
-    //Instantiation of PresentationToPdfConverterSettings.
+    //Instantiation of the PresentationToPdfConverterSettings.
     PresentationToPdfConverterSettings pdfConverterSettings = new PresentationToPdfConverterSettings();
-    // Enable a flag to preserve document structured tags in the converted PDF document.
+    //Enable a flag to preserve structured document tags in the converted PDF document.
     pdfConverterSettings.AutoTag = true;
-    //Convert the PowerPoint Presentation into PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings))
+    //Convert the PowerPoint Presentation into a PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings))
     {
-        //Save the converted PDF document to MemoryStream.
+        //Save the converted PDF document to the MemoryStream.
         MemoryStream outputStream = new MemoryStream();
         pdfDocument.Save(outputStream);
         outputStream.Position = 0;